novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 Obviously, someone needs to update these parameters based on some feedback.
 This feedback is calculated via `loss` function.
 In the science literature, `loss function` is also called as `cost function`.
 We are going to use `loss` and `cost` here as synonymous.

 There are different loss functions in Deep Learning we can use.
-We will go with one of the classic one - `mean squarred error`.
+We will go with `binary-cross-entropy` as we predict binary value.
 Our loss value will show how good we are updating the network weights at specific training epoch.
 However, updates will be done using Gradient
 Descent optimization algorithm.